What Is Spoliation Of Evidence?

 Preservation of electronically stored information (ESI) is an extremely important part of eDiscovery, and involves issuing appropriate legal holds to prevent destruction of potential evidence and material relevant to a case.
 It also protects lawyers, law firms, and clients against claims of impropriety and negligence.
 Discovery guidelines, as outlined in Rule 37 of the Federal Rules of Civil Procedure, make it very clear that both sides of legal counsel have a duty to preserve all ESI that could provide evidentiary value and ensure its integrity.

 That doesn’t always happen, however.
-Whether due to negligence or intentional obstruction, relevant information, files and metadata can become destroyed or "stepped on" before or even during the discovery process.
+Whether due to negligence or intentional obstruction, relevant information, files, and metadata can become destroyed or "stepped on" before or even during the discovery process.
 Such instances are known as digital spoliation.
 It is critical that law firms make it a priority to prevent digital spoliation in all of its forms.

 Let’s dig into what precisely digital spoliation entails, and how you can prevent it.